What is GDPR and how does it affect you?

 - a description of the measures taken, or proposed to be taken, to deal with the personal data breach and including, where appropriate, the measures taken to mitigate any possible adverse effects.

-The ICO has the power to compel companies to inform affected individuals if it considers there is a high risk, where the company hasn’t.
+Where a company hasn’t informed affected individuals, the ICO has the power to compel them to do so if it considers there is a high risk to individuals’ rights and freedoms.

 Huge fines for companies if they break the rules

-In the most exceptionally severe cases where companies have breached the new rules, the ICO could issues fines up to €20m or 4% of annual global revenue – whichever is higher.
+In the most severe cases where companies have breached the new rules, the ICO could issues fines up to €20m or 4% of annual global revenue – whichever is higher.

 Multiple routes to claim compensation

-The GDPR broadened who you can make a claim against, and you claim against the data processor, as well as the data controller.
+The GDPR broadened who you can make a claim against.
+You can claim against the data processor, as well as the data controller.

 For example, previously you wouldn’t have been able to claim against a misuse of your personal data by a call centre acting as a processor.
-Instead you would have had to find out who the data processor was handling the data for and make a claim against the controller.
-But now you can make a claim against both.
+Instead you would have had to find out who the controller was that the data processor was handling the data for and make a claim against them.
+But now you can make a claim against either or both entities.

-Compensation can be claimed for the breach, financial losses and also any distress caused.
-While you can take both to court, you can only win once.
+Compensation can be claimed for damage suffered as a result of a breach, including financial losses and also any distress caused.
+While you can take both a controller and a processor to court, you can only win once and so won’t be able to recover in full against both entities.